oreogunlude/Recruitment-Revolution---Website-Development/README.md

 What is AI?: Technology that allows machines to learn from experience in order to make decisions similar to the human mind.

-Our mission is to educate individuals and organizations, specifical employers on the use of AI as a tool for recruiting and the value that ethics holds on this topic.
+Our mission is to educate individuals and organizations, especially employers on the use of AI as a tool for recruiting and the value that ethics holds on this topic.
 One of the most important factors to consider for AI algorithm training is human bias, specifically regarding gender and race.
 As AI systems need plenty of data to train with accuracy, the datasets are chosen by humans first-hand.

 In this process, the existing biases may be transferred to AI systems when they develop themselves for the future.
 If AI systems were to develop the ability to feel in the future, will they generate their own biases?
 Therefore, it is important to train algorithms without human biases.